rubinfa/GettingAndCleaningData_CourseProject/CodeBook.md

 The first two colums of the data set correspond to the activity and the subject who carried out the experiment.
 * activity
 * subject

-The data set contains the average of each variable for each activity and each subject
+For each activity and each subject, the data set shows the average of each of the following variables:
 * tBodyAcc.mean.X
 * tBodyAcc.mean.Y
 * tBodyAcc.mean.Z